HRegniez/P12---Portfolio/front/README.md

 This ongoing project is my first web developer portfolio, coded and designed by myself using REACT and SASS on VITE.

-The paralax effect was hand-coded as an extra challenge.
+The parallax effect was hand-coded as an extra challenge.

 ## Table of contents